Ned Stark: A Game of Thrones

-As A Game of Thrones begins, Catelyn informs Ned that his mentor Jon Arryn had died, and that King Robert intends to offer Ned Jon's old position as Hand of the King.
-Content to be far from court intrigue, Ned is reluctant to accept the offer until he receives a letter from Arryn's widow, who believes that her husband had been poisoned by the Lannisters.
-Ned subsequently agrees to the appointment to protect Robert.
-He then travels south to King's Landing with his daughters Sansa and Arya.
-Catelyn later comes to the capital in secret, under the protection of her childhood friend Petyr "Littlefinger" Baelish, to tell Ned of an assassination attempt on their young son Bran.
-Ned's longstanding mistrust of the Lannisters is further fueled by Littlefinger's confirmation that the dagger used by the would-be assassin once belonged to Tyrion Lannister.
+At the beginning of A Game of Thrones, Ned's entourage discover an orphaned litter of direwolf pups and he decides to allow his children to adopt them, although his men suspect the appearance of direwolves to be a bad omen of a long, harsh winter.
+Later, Catelyn informs Ned that his mentor Jon Arryn, who has been serving as the Hand of the King, has died suddenly of illness, and that King Robert intends to offer Ned the position of Hand.
+Content to be far from court intrigue, Ned is reluctant to accept the offer until he receives a letter from Arryn's widow, who believes that her husband was poisoned by the Lannisters.
+Ned agrees to the appointment to protect Robert, and travels south to King's Landing with his daughters Sansa and Arya.
+Catelyn later comes to the capital in secret, under the protection of her childhood friend Petyr "Littlefinger" Baelish, to tell Ned of an assassination attempt on their crippled young son Bran.
+Ned's longstanding mistrust of the Lannisters is further fueled by Littlefinger's claim that the dagger used by the would-be assassin once belonged to Tyrion Lannister.
 Increasingly disgusted by the political intrigues at court, Ned finally resigns his position when Robert insists on having Aerys' only surviving child, the young Daenerys Targaryen, assassinated in exile.
-Meanwhile, Catelyn has taken Tyrion hostage at the Eyrie, and in retaliation Jaime Lannister attacks and seriously injures Ned in the street before he and his daughters can depart King's Landing.
-Visiting a wounded Ned, Robert reappoints him as Hand.
+Meanwhile, Catelyn has impulsively taken Tyrion prisoner, and in retaliation Tyrion’s brother Jaime attacks and seriously injures Ned in the street before he and his daughters can depart King's Landing.
+Visiting the wounded Ned, Robert reappoints him as Hand.